 NEC Directives Agency/Dept responsible Progress made/actions taken to date Next steps effectively monitor the trust accounts in accordance with Section 15 of the Public Finance (Management) Act 1995 amendments to the Public Finance (Management) Act (PFMA) 1995 to review all government Trust Accounts (inclusive of extractives trust accounts).
-Part of the reforms to the new PFMA 2016 included financial instructions to review all Trust Accounts and migrate them onto the Integrated Financial Management System (IFMS) for effective monitoring, compliance and transparency purposes 12 There are still areas which need to be clarified, especially with regard to monies held in mining and petroleum trust accounts and others.
+Part of the reforms to the new PFMA 2016 included financial instructions to review all Trust Accounts and migrate them onto the Integrated Financial Management System (IFMS) for effective monitoring, compliance and transparency purposes.
+There are still areas which need to be clarified, especially with regard to monies held in mining and petroleum trust accounts and others.
 Department of Finance is continuing with this work to ensure it is achieved. accounts are reviewed to bring about transparency for EITI reporting purposes.
-Minister for Finance to take action to ensure payments currently being done manually via cash or cheque by some government agencies are improved and modernized to electronic systems such as the use of EFTPOS because the absence of a robust system for managing resource Finance 2 National Secretariat's consultation with the Department of Finance recently reveals that this particular Cabinet Direction has been actioned.
-Part of the amendments to the PFMA also directed government entities to transition from cash and cheque based payments to electronic is implemented successfully.
+2 National Secretariat will continue to engage and work closely with Department of Finance to ensure that this Minister for Finance to take action to ensure payments currently being done manually via cash or cheque by some government agencies are improved and modernized to electronic systems such as the use of EFTPOS because the absence of a robust system for managing resource Finance National Secretariat's consultation with the Department of Finance recently reveals that this particular Cabinet Direction has been actioned.
+Part of the amendments to the PFMA also directed government entities to transition from cash and cheque-based payments to electronic electronic payment system is implemented successfully.

-payments leaves the system vulnerable to transactions.
-There were specific financial NEC Directives Agency/Dept responsible Progress made/actions taken to date Next steps fraud, corruption and human error instructions from the Finance Minister for government agencies to heed this change and transition into electronic payments system where possible.
-Currently, all previous cash-based transactions have now been converted in electronic transactions as per the financial instructions.
-That Government Agencies ensure to submit their books to the Auditor General's Office in a timely manner for audit purposes; that the capacity at the Auditor General's Office be improved to undertake audits as highlighted under the heading of "Way Forward" of the submission; and that this would be one of the Government's key agendas to improve transparency and accountability in the public service.
-Auditor General The formal letter of notification on this directive was conveyed to the AG's office in September this year.
-To date no formal response has been received on their implementation progress.
-National Secretariat to continue following up with the AG's office to gauge an update and ensure progress is been made to implement this directive.
+payments leaves the system vulnerable to transactions. were specific NEC Directives Agency/Dept responsible Progress made/act taken to date ions Next steps fraud, corruption and human error instructions Finance Mini government to heed this o transition int electronic pa system wher Currently, all cash-based transactions been convert electronic tra as per the fin ster for agencies change and to syments e possible.
+I previous have now ted in ansactions That Government Agencies ensure to submit their books to the Auditor General's Office in a timely manner for audit purposes; that the capacity at the Auditor General's Office be improved to undertake audits as highlighted under the heading of "Way Forward" of the submission; and that this would be one of the Government's key agendas to improve transparency and accountability in the public service.
+Auditor General The formal le notification of directive was to the AG's of September the To date no for response has received on the implementate progress. on this s conveyed ffice in his year. formal s been cheir 2 National Secretariat to continue following up with the AG's office to gauge an update and ensure progress is been made to implement this directive.